johnofmars/mm-github-pages-starter/_pages/pairings.md

 ## Archetypes

-A perfect Lion shot in PvP will result in 168 damage.
-But it's also possible to get as low as 40 damage.
+A perfect Lion shot in PvP will result in 166 damage.
+But it's also possible to get as low as say 40 damage.
 There are two schools of thought to how to clean up the Lion:

 - Big damage follow-up
-  - The first is a big damage follow-up, like a sniper/grenade launcher.
+  - Think something like a sniper/grenade launcher.
 These are very effective clean-up options, but they do take special ammo.
-Primaries are also very viable, and for big damage clean-up, a 110 RPM hand cannon's damage will do the job.
+Primaries can also work, but for big damage clean-up you'll be limited to just a few archetypes.
+A good example is a 110 RPM hand cannon's damage will do the job.

 - Small damage follow-up
   - Picture **Recluse**:  its fast 900 RPM firerate means that regardless of target health, you're spraying them down and can get a good fast TTK.
 The difference is that instead of instant TTK from a 110rpm Headshot, you _have_ to have more shots.
 There aren't any big break point penalties either, so your TTK is more consistent and even faster than slower RPMs.